Saturday, 28 May 2022

 Thursday, 19 May 2022

-Will our 1940's Dutch barge ever cross the channel?
+Will our 1930's Dutch barge ever cross the channel?

-We first saw Xavier our 1940's Dutch barge in Medemblik in Holland on Wednesday 5 May 2021
+We first saw Xavier our 1932's Dutch barge in Medemblik in Holland on Wednesday 5 May 2021

 Gweek, Cornwall

-Our mooring, Gweek, Cornwall
+Our mooring, waiting for us at Gweek, Cornwall

-Our broker found a yard called Geertman in Zwartsluis Netherlands, near Zwolle.
+Our boat sales broker found a yard called Geertman in Zwartsluis Netherlands, near Zwolle.
 It seemed ideal as it was littered with old Dutch barges in various states of repair over a huge site.
 A family concern and the young owner spoke English which was quite essential as we were not going to be there to oversee the survey or the work required.
 We were in the first phases of the first lockdown and we had only been able to travel to see the boat as our own house was under offer and this was to be our permanent home.

 By the June 2021, Xavier had been taken to Geertmans and a surveyor was commissioned to look over the boat.
 He identified quite a bit of work.
-We negotiated a small discount with the owner bought the boat.
+We negotiated a small discount with the owner of the boat.